The New Forest's History & Heritage

 Visiting these places will help your knowledge about the past in this fascinating part of the world grow even more.

-Discover more about the New Forest’s culture, myths and legends
+Exterior of Witchcraft shop in BurleyDiscover more about the New Forest’s culture, myths and legends

-Do you believe the ghosts of kings and even witches, such as Cybil Leek, haunting the houses and towns and illages in the New Forest?
+Do you believe the ghosts of kings and even witches, such as Cybil Leek, haunting the houses and towns and villages in the New Forest?
 Visit the haunted village of Burley and read more about our witchcraft and ghosts to find out for yourself.

 You can’t forget the wonderful commoners, who spend day in and day out protecting and looking after the acres of open forest, and managing the wonderful wildlife, including ponies, pigs, donkeys and cattle.
 They help us to keep the New Forest landscape unchanged from when it was first founded and named in 1079.